 - Are you ready to reverse any dental imperfections you may have?

 The American Academy of Pediatric Dentistry recommends...Children should visit the dentist by their first birthday.
-It is important that your child's newly-erupted teeth (erupting at six and 12 months of age) receive proper dental care and benefit from proper oral hygiene habits right from the beginning.
-Getting to know your teeth is fun Download our Dynamite Dental Fun Kit!
+It is crucial to provide proper dental care and establish good oral hygiene habits when their first teeth emerge, usually around six to twelve months.
+To make learning about teeth fun...
+Download our Dynamite Dental Fun Kit!

 When New Teeth Arrive